j2zhao/tablevault/docs/api/table_references.md

   static_text_with_ref: "Report for ID: <<self.id[index]>>"
 ```

-If a field value is entirely a table reference (e.g., `python_function: "<<config.func_name>>"`), the resolved value of the reference will be used directly.
+If a field value is entirely a `TableReference` string (e.g., `python_function: "<<config.func_name>>"`), the resolved value of the reference will be used directly.
 If the reference is part of a larger string (e.g., in `arguments`), the resolved value will be converted to a string and substituted into place.

 ---

-## Anatomy of a Table Reference String
+## Anatomy of a `TableReference` String

-Inside the `<< ... >>` wrapper, a table reference string follows a specific structure to identify the table, an optional instance_id, specific columns, and optional filtering conditions:
+Inside the `<< ... >>` wrapper, a `TableReference` string follows a specific structure to identify the table, an optional instance_id, specific columns, and optional filtering conditions:

 ```
 tableName(instance_id).{column1,column2,...}[condition1,condition2,...]